Summit of Mount Wrightson in southern Arizona

 At 3.5 miles, a series of switchbacks led us up to the Old Baldy saddle, where we could finally see to the other side and get a taste of the spectacular view that awaited us at the summit.
 It was clear a fire had come through the area at some point because most of the trees were dead or downed, and that was a little sad, but it also guaranteed an unobstructed view.
 I know, right?
 Are you packing your backpack yet?

-View from the saddle of Mount Wrightson
+View from the Old Baldy Saddle on Mount Wrightson

 From there, the peak was to our right and the trail became more rock and less dirt, but the views never stopped.